 When others contribute to your work, they will own the intellectual property in their contributions, not you.
 As a result, users of your combined work will need licenses from you and from other contributors.
 There are two straightforward ways to achieve that.

 You can choose to take contributions to your project only from those who license their contributions under permissive open source terms.
-For example, you might license your contributions to a project under Parity terms, but ask contributors to license their work under Charity, and append the text of that license to your project’s
+For example, you might license your contributions to a project under Parity terms, but ask contributors to license their work under Blue Oak, and append the text of that license to your project’s

 LICENSE file with a note that others’ contributions come under that license.